brandtkeller/personal-blog/content/posts/development/hybrid-connectivity-environments.md

 That's a pretty loaded statement with many nuances and something we can argue all day about.
 The real moment of clarity for me was seeing how Airgap is usually the most difficult to design a platform around.

-But once you do and once you do it well, it then resets the counter on enhancements you can build around.
+But once you do and once you do it well, it then resets the counter on enhancements you can build.
 You have to take intimate stock of your dependencies such that you always have what you need - but it works anywhere you take it.

 Then comes the introduction of "that's great, but I'm in the cloud".
 That's great, these things are not mutually exclusive and you can still apply the fundamentals of air gap to your connected environment.